chaitu111/Foodapp/readme.txt

-For the first time
+1. For the first time
 -->npm install -g create-react-native-app

-Create a React Native Project and Run in on Emulator
+2. Create a React Native Project and Run in on Emulator

 -->create-react-native-app AwesomeProject
 -->cd AwesomeProject
 -->npm start

+3. Enable Hot Reloading On An Android Emulator or Genymotion Emulator

+Click on Emulator and Press -> Control + M -> Enable Hot Reloading